Young scores 48 points, Hawks beat Bucks 116-113 in Game 1

 John Collins added 23 points and 15 rebounds for the Hawks.
 Capela had 12 points and 19 rebounds.

+“It's a matter of us just trying to withstand, hold the fort and try to make plays,” Collins said.
+“And I feel like we did that down at the end.”

-Middleton missed a pull-up jumper with about 43 seconds left with Milwaukee up 111-110.
-Young missed a driving layup attempt, but Capela grabbed his 19th rebound and scored to put the Hawks ahead for good.
+Middleton missed a pull-up jumper with about 43 seconds left with Milwaukee ahead 111-110.
+Young missed a shot on the other end of the floor, but Capela grabbed his 19th rebound and scored to put the Hawks in front for good.

+After Milwaukee’s Pat Connaughton shot an air-ball on a 3-pointer, Young made two free throws with 17.3 seconds remaining.

+“He was wide open,” Antetokounmpo said about Connaughton's shot.
+“Make or miss, we live with that.
+We believe in him.”

 TIP-INS

-Bucks: Bobby Portis came off the bench with 4 1/2minutes left in the first quarter and ended up with 11 points and eight rebounds.
-Portis hadn’t played a single minute in the last three games of the Nets series. ...
+Bucks: Bobby Portis came off the bench with 4 1/2 minutes left in the first quarter and ended up with 11 points and eight rebounds.
+Portis hadn’t played a single minute in the last three games of the Bucks' second-round series. ...
 Milwaukee fell to 11-3 in playoff games at Fiserv Forum. … This is the fifth time the Bucks and Hawks have faced off in the playoffs and their first postseason matchup since the Hawks won 4-3 in a 2010 opening-round series.
 They’ve split the four previous matchups.

 Follow Steve Megargee at https://twitter.com/stevemegargee